NelsonKimaro/connect-with-me/README.md

 - Quick follow buttons for Instagram, LinkedIn, and X (Twitter)
 - Mobile-friendly layout
 - Fast and lightweight
+- **Google Analytics** integration to track visits and user interactions

 ## 🚀 How to Use
 1. **Scan the QR code** (linking to the hosted page).